ScooloV/bbpedia/docs/core_rules.md

 Chaos Undivided, Favoured of Khorne, Favoured of Nurgle, Favoured of Tzeentch or Favoured of Slaanesh.
-In some cases, however, you may be able to choose the team's alignment when the team is firrst drafted, as in the case of Chaos Renegades.
+In some cases, however, you may be able to choose the team's alignment when the team is first drafted, as in the case of Chaos Renegades.

 A team with this special rule cannot change its alignment.